SaifOmran/Obsidian/Python/Python.md

 >There is a module (built-in library) in python called "math" which contains mathematical constants like e, pi and also some useful methods.

->Before use any module in python you have to import it using *import*
+>Before use any module in python, you have to import it using *import*

 ```python
 import math